 We all know that each person has a different personality, and that some are more sociable and others are shyer.
 We even notice these qualities in children and babies!
 But what makes a child shy?

 Of course, temperament plays a role.
 Temperament is the innate part of a person’s personality, one that is apparent and not likely to change much throughout life.
-Thus, someone’s temperament can make him or her more or less likely to be shy and avoid social situations.
-However, not everything is set on stone, temperament can be slightly modified by experiences and interactions, especially during the early years.
+Thus, someone’s temperament can make them more or less likely to be shy and avoid social situations.
+However, not everything is set in stone, temperament can be slightly modified by experiences and interactions, especially during the early years.

 Besides, there are many social circumstances that shape development.
-According to Bronfenbrenner’s bioecological model of development, there are several social systems in which a child is embedded.
-There’s the microsystem, which includes interactions with parents and other persons that appear in his day to day life; the mesosystem, which includes larger social structures like the school and neighborhood; the exosystem, which refers to the community as a whole; and the macrosystem, which takes into account cultural practices and values.
-Nevertheless, a child spends most of his time interacting in the microsystem and the influences from the larger social structures are filtered through his day to day partners (his parents or caregivers).
+According to Bronfenbrenner’s bio-ecological model of development, there are several social systems in which a child is embedded.
+There’s the microsystem, which includes interactions with parents and other persons that appear in their day to day life; the mesosystem, which includes larger social structures like the school and neighborhood; the exosystem, which refers to the community as a whole; and the macrosystem, which takes into account cultural practices and values.
+Nevertheless, a child spends most of their time interacting in the microsystem and the influences from the larger social structures are filtered through their day to day partners (parents or caregivers).
 Because of this, parents and caregivers have a great opportunity to contribute and shape the course of a child’s development.

 The social interactions and temperament don’t act on their own, they exert a kind of dual-influence.
 The characteristics of children’s personality will provoke different reactions from parents and create opportunities for socialization.
-So, not only is the child influenced by his parents, but he also rears his parents behavior towards him.
-This creates a constant acting and reacting context, developing a relationship that will be the background of socialization for the child, from which he’ll learn to perceive, interpret, and respond during social situations, and to which he’ll return to in future experiences.
+So, not only is the child influenced by their parents, but they also rear their parent’s behavior towards them.
+This creates a constant acting and reacting context, developing a relationship that will be the background of socialization for the child, from which they’ll learn to perceive, interpret, and respond during social situations, and to which they’ll return to in future experiences.